gormed/tutorium/git-howto/win-howto.md

 (See http://git-scm.com/book/en/Getting-Started-First-Time-Git-Setup for details)

 You will see a command line window, don't be afraid.
-For some useful commans see the cheat sheets:
+For some useful commans see the [cheat sheets](https://github.com/gormed/tutorium/tree/master/git-howto/cheat-sheets) .

 Enter the following two lines, to configure the global name and email adress used by git: